IroNEDR/pulseaudioControl/README.md

 I wrote this script for my i3 setup with pulseaudio.
 I wanted to be able to change the volume for all my devices at once.

 ## Functions
-* increaseVolume()
-...
-Increases the volume for all sinks by 5%
+* increaseVolume(): Increases the volume for all sinks by 5%
-* decreaseVolume()
-...
-Decreases the volume for all sinks by 5%
+* decreaseVolume(): Decreases the volume for all sinks by 5%
-* toggleMute()
-...
-Mute or unmute all sinks
+* toggleMute(): Mute or unmute all sinks

 ## Example
 ```bash